anandkodical/Devops-learning/Linux/README.md

     81 cat mounts : To know the partition details of the server (same as df output)

     82 dmidecode : To know all physical information on server.
-Like processor, serial number of the server, manufacturar, RAM partition using the command options
+Like processor, serial number of the server, Manufacturer, RAM partition using the command options

     83 dmidecode -t memory|more	: To know the RAM details along with memory slots

-    84 dmidecode -t processor|more : To know processor type, manufaturer, version etc
+    84 dmidecode -t processor|more : To know processor type, Manufacturer, version etc

 **Week-03**